I am going to be clear from the beginning: in this post, you are not going to find patents, their schemes, and speculations about algorithms.

 For example, today the importance of detecting, targeting, and optimizing the search intents of the content of our website is a dogma established in SEO.
 Likewise, today it is very common to evaluate an SEO strategy based on the concepts of E-A-T (Expertise, Authoritativeness, and Trustworthiness).

-But, Google was already recommending it back in 2016, when it introduced the concept of Micro-Moments, which – using Google’s own definition – are “moments during which a person uses a medium (eg, search engine) with the intention of knowing how to get to a site or getting information or knowing how to do something or, finally, buy something”.
+But, Google was already recommending it back in 2016, when it introduced the concept of Micro-Moments, which – using Google’s definition – are “moments during which a person uses a medium (eg, search engine) to know how to get to a site or get information or knowing how to do something or, finally, buy something”.

 Always talking about Micro-Moments, Google recommended that the best way to respond to these search intents was to be useful with relevant content, which clearly shows expertise and authority, and which is “accountable”, that is to say, “responsible” and therefore that can be trusted.

-Has Google come up with something new afterward that we SEOs should have taken more seriously?
+Has Google come up with something new afterwards that we SEOs should have taken more seriously?
 Yes: the Messy Middle concept.